marijnh/Eloquent-JavaScript/04_data.md

 {{index "in operator", [property, "testing for"], object}}

 The binary `in` operator, when applied to a string and an object, tells you whether that object has a property with that name.
-The difference between setting a property to `undefined` and actually deleting it is that, in the first case, the object still _has_ the property (it just doesn't have a very interesting value), whereas in the second case the property is no longer present and `in` will return `false`.
+The difference between setting a property to `undefined` and actually deleting it is that in the first case, the object still _has_ the property (it just doesn't have a very interesting value), whereas in the second case the property is no longer present and `in` will return `false`.

 {{index "Object.keys function"}}

 To find out what properties an object has, you can use the `Object.keys` function.
-You give it an object, and it returns an array of strings—the object's property names.
+Give the function an object and it will return an array of strings—the object's property names:

 ```
 console.log(Object.keys({x: 0, y: 0, z: 2}));
 // → ["x", "y", "z"]
 ```

-There's an `Object.assign` function that copies all properties from one object into another.
+There's an `Object.assign` function that copies all properties from one object into another:

 ```
 let objectA = {a: 1, b: 2};